nursit/php-oauth2-client/README.md

 # OAuth2Client

-To instantiate the OAuth class you need the `ClientInfo` object, see above and choose a HTTP client implementation that will be used to exchange an authorization code for an access token.
+To instantiate the OAuth class you need the `Provider` object, see above and choose a HTTP client implementation that will be used to exchange an authorization code for an access token.
 By default a Guzzle client is available.

     $client = new OAuth2Client(
-        $clientInfo,
+        $provider,
         new GuzzleHttpClient()
     );